Xilinx/Vitis_Accel_Examples/soc_examples/soc_hello_world/README.md

 Hello World (CL-SoC)
 ======================

-This is simple example of vector addition to describe how to use OpenCL kernels in Scout Environment.
+This is simple example of vector addition to describe how to use OpenCL kernels in Vitis Environment.
 This example highlights the concepts like PIPELINE which increases the kernel performance.

 ***KEY CONCEPTS:*** OpenCL Kernel, OpenCL Host APIs